JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/install-git.md

 usage.

 ## Installaiton Walkthrough
-The following walks through the steps known to work with JTSDK.
+The following walks through the steps known to work with `JTSDK`.

 > IMPORTANT - The steps below are mere recommendations, and not set in stone.
-If you have a particular preference or need for an option, you should use your own judegment during the isntallaiton.
-If a specific option is needed by `JTSDK`, it will be made known during the relevate section.
+If you have a particular preference or need for an option, you should use your own judegment during the installation.
+If a specific option is needed by `JTSDK`, it will be made known during the relevant section.

 [Download](https://git-scm.com/download/win) the appropriate installer from [git-scm.com](https://git-scm.com/).
 Run the installer and follow the steps